csharpseattle/tensorflowiOS/README.md

 `git clone https://github.com/tensorflow/tensorflow`

-* `cd` into the tensorflow repo and checkout the `v1.5.0` tag.
-This release has the Makefile support for the following `ANDROID_TYPES` environment variable
+* `cd` into the tensorflow repo and at a minimum checkout the `v1.5.0` tag.
+The v1.5.0 release has the Makefile support for the following `ANDROID_TYPES` environment variable.
+I have tested with `v1.7.0` also.

 `git checkout v1.5.0`